Stuyk/stuyk/README.md

 * Created Alternate Settlements for Fallout 4
 * Created a procedural dungeon generator for Fallout 4
 * Frosty Level for Alien Swarm

----

-_1st Programming Job from a Reddit Post_